 A good night’s rest at the Comfort Inn at the north end of town and it was time to head northeast to Peterborough and then on Burleigh Falls, the destination of Day Two’s ride.

-Days Two and Three proved to be a bit of a challenge; head winds of 15-20 km from the NE meant that I had to accept the fact that I wasn’t going to be zipping along.
+Days Two and Three proved to be a bit of a challenge; headwinds of 15-20 km from the NE meant that I had to accept the fact that I wasn’t going to be zipping along.
 Parts of the undivided single lane each way highway also lacked even a foot of paved shoulder so it got kind of interesting at times, especially when traffic coming at me was met by truck traffic coming up from behind!

-Fortunately the traffic was overall fairly light and the surroundings made up for any of the stresses that arose.
+Fortunately, the traffic was overall fairly light and the surroundings made up for any of the stresses that arose.
 Sometimes there was even a generous paved shoulder!

 As I approached downtown Peterborough along Lansdowne Street I was presented with an incredible bonus- the Canadian Canoe Museum, the veritable mecca of canoe fanatics was right there, just off Lansdowne!
 (I will admit to being even happier on a canoe seat than a bicycle seat!)
 I ended up making an impromptu 90-minute stop to check it out.
 It definitely put me in a totally different space for a while- a great tangent.

 George Street and Water Street took me through Peterborough and I cycled on to Lakefield for a Day Two late lunch- a Greek salad at the Lakeland Restaurant.
-Somewhere along the way I cycled by one of the locks of the Trent-Severn Canal that passes through the area-
+Somewhere along the way, I cycled by one of the locks of the Trent-Severn Canal that passes through the area-

 My day ended at Burleigh Falls.
-I had booked a cottage at Marrick Landing Resort- the $100.+ tax would have been a bargain had I not been travelling solo.
+I had booked a cottage at Marrick Landing Resort- the $100.+ tax would have been a better deal had I not been travelling solo.
 Burleigh Falls is right on the southern edge of the Canadian Shield in this part of Ontario so I was looking forward to my first real set of rapids.
 I was not disappointed-

 And then it was time to head to the cottage on the other side of the bridge.
 The owners had gone to town but left the cottage open for me.
 It was very clean and inviting-